 The Rutherford Cancer Centres feature the most advanced technologies and Proton Partners International has formed a partnership with IBA (Ion Beam Applications), the world’s leading provider of proton therapy solutions and Philips, a leader in health technology.

-Proton Partners International has also established a two-year collaborative research project with The University of Liverpool to develop a new measurement system to enhance proton beam therapy technology and has a partnership with the University of Pennsylvania.
+Proton Partners International has also established a two-year collaborative research project with The University of Liverpool to develop a new measurement system to enhance proton beam therapy technology.

 The company has also joined The College of Radiographers’ Industry Partnership Scheme (CoRIPS) to provide funding for future research and educational projects.